Topsort/topsort.js/CONTRIBUTING.md

 bun run build
 ```

-This command cleans the `dist` directory and compiles the Typescript files into Javascript back to it
+This command compiles Typescript into Javascript, suitable for use in more runtimes and browsers.

 ## Tests